wesbos/es6-articles/18-1 - Destructuring Objects.md

-## How to use Destructuring with Objects in JavaScript

 Destructuring is a huge part of ES6.
 If you want to learn all about destructuring check out my [ES6.io](https://ES6.io) video tutorials.

 Along with arrow functions, let, and const, **destructuring** is probably something you're going to be using every single day.
 I find it to be extremely useful whether I'm writing client side or Node.